paczkow/paczkow.dev/src/content/blog/write-to-future-self.md

 ---
 author: paczkow
 pubDatetime: 2023-12-15
 title: How to never forget any information?
-Write to future self.
+Write to future self
 postSlug: write-to-future-self
 description: As a developer, you should focus on solving problems, not storing information.
-Our brains aren't warehouses, delegate storing to your Second Brain
+Our brains aren't warehouses, delegate storing to your Second Brain.
 featured: true
 tags:
   - knowledge-management
   - obsidian
 ---

 # How to never forget any information?
-Write to future self.
+Write to future self

 In the world of coding, where things move fast and brains buzz with ideas, there's a big fib we often tell ourselves: _"I'll remember it"_.